 Hill 355 and the "Apostles"

 Bruce Diggle shows the famous Hill 355, also known as Kowang San.
 The British Commonwealth forces fought for possession of Hill 355 during the series of battles that corresponded to the Battle of Heartbreak Ridge to the east.
 The North Koreans were positioned on three smaller hills that the Kiwis nicknamed the Apostles - Matthew, Luke, and John.
 He took pictures of the North Korean positions during a truce.

 Departure and Revisit

-Bruce Diggle left Korea in 1954 by ship to back to London.
+Bruce Diggle left Korea in 1954 by ship and went to London.
 In London, he met up with his soon-to-be wife who left for London when he left for Korea.
 They were married upon his arrival in London.
 He returned to Korea with a revisit program offered to New Zealand veterans.
 He is very appreciative of South Korea's efforts to bring veterans back and is impressed by the development of South Korea since the war.

 [Beginning of recorded material]

 B: My name is Bruce Whyte Diggle.
 Bruce is B R U C E. The Whyte is strange.
 It’s W H Y T E. And the surname is Diggle.
 D I G G L E.